jakobib/mtsr2012/paper.md

 [7] Lin, H., Davis, J., Zhou, Y.: An integrated approach to extracting ontological structures from folksonomies.
 In: ESWC 2009, pp. 654-668 (2009)\
 [8] Marlow, C., Davis, M., Boyd, D.: HT06, tagging paper, taxonomy, Flickr, academic article, ToRead.
 In: Proceedings of Hypertext 2006 (2006)\
 [9] Mayr, P., Petras, V.: Cross-concordances: Terminology mapping and its effectiveness for information retrieval.
 In: 74th IFLA World Library and Information Congress (2008)\
 [10] Moosavi, A., Li, T., Lakshmanan, L., Pottinger, R.: ONTECTAS: Bridging the Gap Between Collaborative Tagging Systems and Structured Data.
-In: International Conference on Advanced Information System Engineering (CAiSE) pp. 436-451 (2011)\
+In: CAiSE conference, pp. 436-451 (2011)\
 [11] Solskinnsbakk, G., Gulla, J.A.: A Hybrid Approach to Constructing Tag Hierarchies.
 In: OTM Conferences, pp. 975-982 (2010)\
 [12] Specia, L., Motta, E.: Integrating folksonomies with the semantic web.
 In: Proceedings of the ESWC 2007, pp. 624-639, Springer (2007)\
 [13] Tudhope, D., Koch, T.: New Applications of Knowledge Organization Systems: introduction to a special issue.
 Journal of Digital Information, 4 (2006)\